|

 Let existing elements guide your paint colour choice.

+Good design doesn’t exist in isolation.
+Teach yourself to look closely at what’s already in the room—flooring, curtains, artwork, or even a client’s favourite chair.
 These elements will guide your palette.
 A beautifully grained wooden floor or a vibrant painting can become your starting point.
 The goal is to make the wall colour feel intentional and connected—not an afterthought.

 3. Study the Architecture and Wall Texture